jungwooleecode/Foundations_webdevelopment/README.md

 ## Getting Started

-### Dependencies
+### Dependencies(Prerequisites)

+Activated venv file by running 'source venv/bin/activate'.
-all the packages required are indicated in 'requirements.txt'.
+Simply, python launcher and pip package should be on your laptop and all the packages required are indicated in 'requirements.txt'.

 ### Executing program

-When all the prerequisites are set up, activate 'venv' and run 'python run.py' in terminal.
+When all the prerequisites are set up, run 'python run.py' in terminal.

 ## Help